BIOLOGICAL DENTIST IN HOUSTON, TX PRACTICES NATURAL OZONE THERAPY

 Healthy human cells have anti-oxidant properties, so they are not harmed by ozone.
-However, because of a more biologically-simple cell structure, bacteria, viruses, fungi, and mold cannot survive contact with ozone.
+However, because of a more biologically simple cell structure, bacteria, viruses, fungi, and mold cannot survive contact with ozone.
 Oxidation ruptures their cell walls, causing them to die almost instantly.

-Ozone is widely used in disinfection of public water supplies because it is more effective than chlorine and breaks down quickly leaving no harmful residue.
+Ozone is widely used in the disinfection of public water supplies because it is more effective than chlorine and breaks down quickly leaving no harmful residue.
 Use of ozone in treatment of medical conditions including cancer, AIDS, and MS is increasing.

 Why Houston, TX patients opt for ozone therapy

 In dentistry, ozone is applied as a controlled stream of gas, as ozonated water, or infused into organic oils.

 Here are some of the ways Dr. Jones applies ozone in safe, effective dental treatments:

 - Mercury-safe dentistry – As part of the amalgam removal process, ozone helps to detoxify the body.

 - Dental caries – Ozone kills cavity-causing bacteria and reverses early decay, often avoiding drilling and filling.

 - Gum disease – Sanitizing periodontal pockets and root surfaces helps to avoid bacterial re-invasion.

 - Tooth and bone infection – Ozone boosts the body’s immune response.